ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 *Not to be confused with [Notice](#notice).*

 Hatnotes are short notes placed at the top of an article or section to help readers navigate to related articles or inform them about related topics.

-Hatnotes must be italicised and be placed immediately after the heading.
-If multiple hatnotes are used, they must be on the same paragraph separated with a line break.
+These must be placed immediately after the heading.

 ### Main page